Securing Your Cloud Infrastructure with Teleport and AWS IAM

 Allen: 00:06:14.840 So the current solutions that are popular in the market today, that are legacy tools or just are out there, are what customers are either building their own or using a hodgepodge of different types of tools.
 You have perimeter security.
 That kind of network-only, the firewall-type piece, it's focused on that connectivity.
 It doesn't necessarily have fine-grained role-based access control, does not necessarily have really decent audit.
 Shared credentials, using a password vault that a lot of folks use, whether it's a personal password tool like Bitwarden or LastPass or KeePass or even a commercial tool like a CyberArk or Vault or something along that line, having those credentials that might be shared, focuses on that authentication piece, sometimes doesn't really solve connectivity.
 And then there's some audit and limited RBAC and then legacy PAM, right, the tools that have been out there before the advent and the maturity of cloud native, where a lot of orgs, we're seeing, that have been using it for a number of years, but then have struggled for adapting to cloud-native workflows.
 And then, trying to use those tools into cloud native, a lot of times, might impact productivity.
 So we handle it as a cloud-native tool by using short-lived certificates.

-Allen: 00:07:38.296 So our access plane, which takes all these four essential infrastructure capabilities, connectivity, authorization, authentication, and audit, wraps them behind short-lived certificates in order to manage access for that.
+Allen: 00:07:38.296 So our access platform, which takes all these four essential infrastructure capabilities, connectivity, authorization, authentication, and audit, wraps them behind short-lived certificates in order to manage access for that.
 So for example, for Connect, Teleport Connect, right, zero-trust networking.
 As I mentioned, we don't really care about the networking side because Teleport, it's like, "Hey, we're network agnostic.
 Wherever, excuse me, your products or your infrastructure lives, we are going to be able to talk to it."
 We have an identity-aware access proxy that says, "Hey, we've got Kubernetes traffic coming through."
 It's going to be able to know to route that specific protocol.
 That it works for users and services, whether it's Allen here or Benjamin or Carlos or Chris or whoever trying to access something, or machine ID or service accounts, it will work.
 Then, we tie it into that authorization piece, fine-grained access controls for every employee and service for your infrastructure.
 So we're using role-based, attribute-based controls along that line.
 We're using access request workflows that help flow, giving users access as needed on an adjusted time basis, and then dual authorization and moderation capabilities as well.
 And then, the authentication piece here, right, we can authorize someone, but then we also need to authenticate, right?
 How do we know someone is who they say?
 And this is where Benjamin will talk about with the AWS piece here, is that identity access management part of the puzzle, that SSO integration, where you're using a centralized place there to manage access, manage users.
 But yet, we do it based on short-lived certificates.

 Allen: 00:09:26.105 And then the audit, all of this is pointless if you do not have a good way to audit what is happening within your environment, if you can't audit session recordings or have detailed audit logs of knowing what's going on, or if you do not have the ability to integrate with any sort of SIEM or security tool along that line.
 So a couple of our use cases that we have here, right, we've got zero-trust, infrastructure access, audit compliance, password lists, and then modern privileged access management.
 And then one piece here that I love to talk about, one of the things that attracted me to coming to Teleport is we're an open-source project.
 You can go to that link out there right now.
 You can look for it on GitHub.
 We are actually almost at 13,000 GitHub stars, and it's fast growing.
 You can see what our team is building and what the public is actually submitting as far as pull requests, issues, contributions from the community.
 When you look at a security tool that's managing access to your infrastructure, being able to open the engine, open the hood and look in the engine and take it apart and see how it's built is really critical because it gives you better insight in knowing that "Hey, there's no proprietary stuff going on here.
 There's no potential backdoor or something along that line," because you have an open-source tool that's out there and being continuously vetted and checked by the community itself.
 All right.
 Well, I'm going to pause here for a minute.
 I'm going to switch over to Benjamin.
 So he's going to talk a little bit about the AWS Identity management.